-not use the TOA value of the R2I HE Ranging NDP, and shall set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the protected LMR carrying the TOA value of the HE Ranging NDP if the I2R LMR transmission from the ISTA was negotiated.
+not use the TOA value of the R2I HE/EHT Ranging NDP, and shall set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the protected LMR carrying the TOA value of the HE/EHT Ranging NDP if the I2R LMR transmission from the ISTA was negotiated.

 The STA shall discard the SAC value used in the frame exchange and shall not use the same SAC value in the current measurement exchange.

-NOTE—In TB ranging measurement exchange with secure HE-LTF, the RSTA never sends the SAC subfield with value 0 in the Trigger Dependent User Info field in the Secure Sounding Ranging Trigger frame.
+NOTE—In TB ranging measurement exchange with secure LTF, the RSTA never sends the SAC subfield with value 0 in the Trigger Dependent User Info field in the Secure Sounding Ranging Trigger frame.